rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/testing-tutorial.md

 So now we need to write a test that checks that the function throws an error when we are not a user with the correct permissions.
 So for that we are going to use the [`sinon`](http://sinonjs.org/docs/) library.
 This library provides what are called "stubs" and "spies".

-It is beyond the scope of this document to describe these in general but you should see how we use them to test Reaction code with this example.
+It is beyond the scope of this document to describe these in general but you should see how we use them to test Demandode with this example.

 For this test we are going to create a "stub", that is, we will substitute our own function for a function that's going to get called during the test.
 That stub will look like this: